 The 10 Laws of Boat Rigging

-One of the cool things about rigging your own boat is that it gives you the opportunity to personalize it – to make it everything you want it to be.
-It’s not necessarily about spending a lot of money (although you could!), it’s also about coming up with an idea, designing it, and putting it in place.
+One of the cool things about rigging your own boat is that you can personalize it.
+Make it everything you want it to be.
+It’s not about spending a lot of money (although you could!), it’s also about coming up with an idea, designing it, and putting it in place.

-To do it right, you have to spend some time thinking about what you’re going to do, and planning how you’re going to do it.
-This post is a discussion of design and installation philosophy, and the underlying principles that contributed to that philosophy.
+To do it right, you have to spend time thinking about what you want to do and how you’re going to do it.
+This post discusses our philosophy of design and installation, and the underlying principles that contributed to it.

 - Skiffs don’t have a lot of room.
 This is made worse by the amount of safety gear you should bring along, and the fishing tackle you will bring along.

 - Rough water and subsequent pounding is to be expected

 - Skiffs will rock more than large boats